 For More Information

 - Ontario's Labour Market - Has an overview of Ontario's employment patterns, information on major trends in the economy and occupational profiles.

 - Job Bank - Use this to find the name of your occupation in Canada, find out if it is regulated and get labour market information.

 - Innovation, Science and Economic Development Canada - A very large and useful site that can be used as a research source for small businesses and people looking for labour market information.
 Includes industry profiles, and information on importing and exporting of products and much more.

-- Employability Skills 2000+ - Describes the critical skills that employers look for.
+- Employability Skills 2000+ [PDF] - Describes the critical skills that employers look for.
 Developed by the Conference Board of Canada.